I always thought that boxing is only meant for competing in a competition.

 When your work at a certain physical intensity, your brain tends to release some chemicals, one of which is an important one that produces a sense of happiness, joy, and relaxation, called serotonin.

 2. Improves cardiovascular health – This is very important in maintaining healthy blood pressure, preventing any possible heart diseases, and attaining a normal heart rate.

 Boxing is more of punching movements, and other ‘warm-up’ stamina-built activities such as jumping rope, running on treadmills, or push-ups require you to mostly stay light on your feet and move around with your punches.

 Your heart will work much better through an excellent cardio workout as a result of more blood and oxygen feeding your muscles to throw more punches!

 Simply said, forcing many of your muscles to work extra hard by pumping more blood and oxygen to them, thus giving your muscles a kind of hard workout.

 3. Boosts endurance – A great cardio workout and stronger muscles, will give you more extra energy because your heart and lung (through pumping more blood and oxygen into your muscles) are already getting used to the heavy work from a boxing workout.

 So more blood and oxygen running in your muscles, means they have more energy and endurance for a longer time.

 Boxing can be of help as a bone-building exercise because it makes you always bounce around which puts weight on your lower body, knees, and legs.
-Plus, punching also works some weight on the arms, shoulder, and elbows.
+Plus, punching also works some weight on the arms, shoulders, and elbows.

 The bones work quite similarly to the muscles, which is to get stronger and bigger.